 We investigated the effect of 4-week continuous light exposure of experimental rats on morphological changes and NO-synthase expression in the myocardium.
-The light-exposure increased heart weight and collagen type I/III ratio but the relative heart weight, level of fibrosis and NO-synthase expression remained unaffected.
+The light-exposure increased heart weight and collagen type I/III ratio, but the relative heart weight, level of fibrosis and NO-synthase expression remained unaffected.

-The exposure to continuous 24 h/day light, which abolishes the nocturnal rise of melatonin levels (Brown et al. 1991), represents a well established model of 'functional pinealectomy' (Barrett et al. 2000, Delibas et al. 2002, Briaud et al. 2004).
-Light exposure suppressed circadian rhythms of blood pressure and heart rate after already 3 weeks (Witte et al. 1998) and enhanced systolic and diastolic blood pressure (Briaud et al. 2004).
-Recently we have reported that the exposure of rats to continuous light has altered cardiac susceptibility to ischemia- reperfusion and has decreased cardiac NO synthase activity (Paulis et al. 2005).
+The exposure to continuous light, which abolishes the nocturnal rise of melatonin levels (Brown et al. 1991), represents a well-established model of "functional pinealectomy" (Barrett et al. 2000, Delibas et al. 2002, Briaud et al. 2004).
+Light exposure suppressed circadian rhythms of blood pressure and heart rate already after 3 weeks (Witte et al. 1998) and increased systolic and diastolic blood pressure (Briaud et al. 2004).
+Recently we have reported that the exposure of rats to continuous light has altered cardiac susceptibility to ischemia-reperfusion and has decreased cardiac NO synthase activity (Paulis et al. 2006).
 However, limited data are available on the effects of continuous light on morphological alterations in the heart, potentially accompanying the functional changes.

-The 'functional pinealectomy' in our study was associated with increased heart weight similarly to surgical pinealectomy (Mizrak et al. 2004).
-It was supposed that cardiac hypertrophy represented an adaptive response to increased haemodynamic load reported after pinealectomy (Mizrak et al. 2004).
-Nevertheless, the increased heart weight after surgical pinealectomy (Sahna et al. 2002a, 2002b) as well as in our study using 'functional pinealectomy' was proportional to the increase in body weight.
-Therefore the increase in cardiac mass is likely to be a result of body growth in conditions of increased food efficiency, insulin and leptin levels and decreased locomotor activity, which could be expected in melatonin-deficient animals (Wolden-

-Hanson et al. 2000).
-Moreover, the gain in heart weight in surgical pinealectomy did not correlate with blood pressure rise (Sahna et al. 2002a, 2002b).
+The "functional pinealectomy" in our study was associated with increased heart weight similarly to surgical pinealectomy (Mizrak et al. 2004).
+It was supposed that cardiac hypertrophy represented an adaptive response to increased hemodynamic load reported after pinealectomy (Mizrak et al. 2004).
+Nevertheless, the increased heart weight after surgical pinealectomy (Sahna et al. 2002a,b) as well as in our study using "functional pinealectomy" was proportional to the increase in body weight.
+Therefore the increase in cardiac mass is likely to be a result of body growth in conditions of increased food efficiency, insulin and leptin levels and decreased locomotor activity, which could be expected in melatonin-deficient animals (Wolden-Hanson et al. 2000).
+Moreover, the gain in heart weight after surgical pinealectomy did not correlate with blood pressure rise (Sahna et al. 2002a,b).